 Counselors are available to parents, faculty, and staff for consultation regarding psychological issues that impact students.
 The staff also offers outreach programs and resources for wellness and mental health for the university community.
 Our staff welcomes opportunities for presenting seminars and conducting workshops on campus.
 If you are interested in having an outreach program or need a consultation, please call our office or email us.

-The center offers training and supervision to a limited number of student interns from the Master's in Clinical Mental Health Counseling program, and to advanced doctoral practicum students in Counseling Psychology.
+The center offers training and supervision to a limited number of students from the Master's in Clinical Mental Health Counseling program (pre-master's internship), the PhD in Counseling Psychology (pre-doctoral practicum), and the Masters in Social Work (pre-master's internship).
 For further information, please contact Dr. Judith Fisher, Director of the Counseling & Testing Center.